bgriffen/ezpubmed/README.md

 ```

-Other variables to query can be found via `db.fields`.
-For convenience, these are as follows:
+Other variables to query can be found via `db.fields`, though use some of the peewee docs as a guide if you're going this way.
+For convenience, the other fields can be found below ([NIH data information](https://www.nlm.nih.gov/bsd/mms/medlineelements.html) if curious).

 ```python
 fields = ['pmid',